aaronkoop/dotfiles/README.md

   * livereload

 ### vim
-* Plugins are managed through Vundle.
+* Plugins are managed through NeoBundle.
 Install script will grab all of mine.

 ### tmux
 * .tmux.conf